 In the late 18th century the world was home to just under one billion people.
 By 2013 there were more than seven billion.
 New Zealand experienced an extreme version of this growth.
 Its population increased from barely 100,000 (Māori) people in 1769 (when British navigator James Cook first visited New Zealand) to over four million by 2013 – a 40-fold increase.
 The population reached five million in 2020.

 This greater rate of increase for New Zealand has occurred because European settlement of New Zealand started at a time when a period of unprecedented intercontinental migration throughout the world was gathering pace, and also because New Zealand has experienced periods of high fertility.

 The classic model of demographic change starts with a movement from relatively high death rates and birth rates (and therefore low rates of natural increase) to a phase where fertility remains high but mortality declines, accelerating rates of natural population increase.
 In the next phase fertility also declines, causing growth to slow.
 The final stage, which is found in most developed countries, is for low birth and death rates, leading to low or natural increase or even natural decrease.
 Pākehā followed this model from the 19th century.
 For Māori this demographic transition was delayed until the second quarter of the 20th century, but accelerated faster than the Pākehā model once it started.

 Migration, fertility and mortality all influence population growth.

 Migration was the main cause of population growth from the 1850s to the 1870s.
 After this, natural increase (births minus deaths) became the main cause of growth in most years.
-Since 2013 record migration gains have led to migration once again becoming the main source of growth, but this may be temporary.
+From 2013 record migration gains led to migration once again becoming the main source of growth, but this may be temporary.